spfuu/shSonos/README.md

     --  !! seek command is now named SetTrackPosition (see documentation) --  !! to get the current track position, poll GetTrackInfo with 'force_refresh' option (see documentation)
-    --  removed command track_info() (this was only useful to get the track position; use GetTrackInfo instead
+    --  removed command track_info() (this was only useful to get the current track position; use GetTrackInfo instead
     --  the Broker now sends only the current changed speaker values instead of the whole sonos data structure.
 This results in much less network traffic / overhead.
     --  Bug: fixed a problem with join command: join could fail, if the group to join have